johnston9/MS3-Shot-Caller/README.md

 ### User Base Page

-  Once loged in the user is taken to their own User Base page which is the center base of the site and along with all other pages had a navbar to take them to any page.
+  Once logged in the user is taken to their own User Base page which is the central hub of the site and, along with all other pages, has a navbar to take them to any page on the site.
-  They will immediatly see a "Latest Updates" button which they can click on to take then directly to a page showing that dayy's production messages.
-This in intended a a primary feature in the app that allows all crew members to stay on top of all of current developments.
+  They will immediately see a "Latest Updates" button which they can click on to take then directly to a page showing the latest production messages.
+This in intended as a primary feature of the app allowing all crew members to stay on top of current developments.

-<p align="center">Latest Updates</p>
+<p align="center"><strong>Latest Updates</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/la.png" width="90%">
 </h2>